Ewa Gargulinska: Life

-During the rise of the Polish Film School movement poster art reached its peak and was enthusiastically received in the west.
+During the rise of the Polish Film School movement, poster art reached its peak and was enthusiastically received in the west.
 Gargulinska's poster images were shown in a group exhibition at the ICA in London in 1971.
 In 1972 Gargulinska managed to obtain permission from the communist security office to travel to London where she worked as a set and textile designer as well as a visual artist for a year.
 In 1973 she was required to return to Warsaw.
-Following a disturbing incident with the communist secret police Gargulinska decided to leave Poland permanently which was forbidden under the communist regime.
+Following a disturbing incident with the communist secret police, Gargulinska decided to leave Poland permanently which was forbidden under the communist regime.
 A German friend helped Gargulinska across the border and took her to Hamburg.
-While waiting for an English Visa Gargulinska sold her first paintings and images of film posters to private clients in order to survive.
+While waiting for an English visa, Gargulinska sold her first paintings and images of film posters to private clients in order to survive.

 Following her return to London 'Gargulinska's versatility has been apparent through her wide-ranging career.
 Her art has been exhibited internationally and is represented in several public collections including: the National Museum of Women in the Arts, Washington DC and the "Zacheta" National Gallery of Contemporary Art in Warsaw, Poland.
 Her paintings are collected worldwide, most notably by Doctor Arthur Sackler (founder of the new wing at the Royal Academy, London and the extensions to the Metropolitan and Smithsonian Museums in the United States), Cusacks, Jeremy Irons, Sir Michael Scott and Vernon Ellis, Chairman of the English National Opera.
 She has painted portraits in New York, designed theatre sets for the Gate Theatre in Dublin, posters for Madam Tussauds in London.'

-Gargulinska's work
+Artistic work

-Stylistically a romantic expressionist, Gargulinska's work interchanges the abstract and figurative in unpredictable, powerful combinations.
-Gargulinska's paintings often include subjects from Greek mythology where the dramatic portrayal of human emotions expresses her creative imagination at its best.
+Gargulinska has described her work as combining abstract and figurative elements.
+In an artist's statement, she identifies metaphor and mythology as recurring means of exploring emotional, spiritual and metaphysical themes.
+Her website describes her artistic style as "Romantic Expressionist" and states that her paintings combine abstract and figurative forms.